Pessimistic Off-Policy Optimization for Learning to Rank: Additional Experiments

-In all of the previous experiments, we fit a model on logged data $\cD$, use that model to generate new clicks, and then learn a new model using those clicks.
-One can argue that data generated under right model yields better results and under a wrong model LCBs do not hold.
-Therefore, we split logged data $\cD$ at the 23rd day to train and test set and use first 23 days to train model parameters.
+\paragraph{Cross-Validation Setting} In all of the previous experiments, we fit a model on logged data $\cD$, use that model to generate new clicks, and then learn a new model using those clicks.
+One can argue that data generated under the right model yields better results, and under the wrong model, LCBs do not hold.
+Therefore, we split logged data $\cD$ on the 23rd day to train and test the set and use the first 23 days to train model parameters.
 We randomly select 1000 samples for each query from the remaining 4 days to fit models using LCB while varying $\delta$.
-The rest of the setting is the same as in \cref{sec:top 10 most frequent queries}.
-The reason for this split is that using remaining 4 days provides enough data in top 10 queries to sample from.
-We tested other split ratios and observed results do not differ significantly.
-In \cref{fig:05} we see that doing reasoning under uncertainty under the wrong model is still better than without the reasoning under the wrong model.
-Considering CM and DCM, Bayesian methods outperform the frequentist approach.
+The rest of the setting is the same as in the \emph{Top 10 Queries} experiment.
+The reason for this split is that using the remaining four days provides enough data in the top 10 queries to sample from.
+We tested other split ratios and observed that the results did not differ significantly.
+In \cref{fig:05}, we observe the Bayesian LCBs outperform all other baselines, and reasoning under uncertainty is still better than using MLE.
+Similarly to the previous experiments, we omit other linear baselines in CM and DCM plots as they perform considerably worse.